-“I used to work in a nursing home and a lot of the older men groped at me and touched me,” Tanesha, who hails from Long Branch , N.J., told ABC News.
-“I always went to work wearing two bras and a sweat top, and I would never take it off, even if it was 90 degrees out.”
+“I used to work in a nursing home, and a lot of the older men groped at me and touched me,” Tanesha, who hails from Long Branch, N.J., told ABC News.
+“I always went to work wearing two bras and a sweat top, and I would never take it off, even if it were 90 degrees out.”

 On top of the emotional pain, the sisters also endured years of back pain and discomfort.
 Tanesha said she suffered from unrelenting back spasms.
 Relatives and friends who had breast reduction surgery spent years trying to persuade the women to do the same.
 They were initially reluctant because of concerns over cost.

-Their surgeon, Dr. Russell Ashinoff of The Plastic Surgery Center, said the procedure can cost between $5,000 and $8,000 if not covered by insurance.
+Their surgeon, Dr. Russell Ashinoff of The Plastic Surgery Center, said the procedure could cost between $5,000 and $8,000 if not covered by insurance.